 Motley Fool wurde 1993 von den Brüdern David und Tom Gardner gegründet.
 Die Redakteure des Unternehmens publizieren kostenlose Berichte zum weltweiten Aktien- und Börsengeschehen.
 Das Unternehmen bietet eine breite Palette von zumeist kostenpflichtigen Finanzdienstleistungen für vorwiegend private Investoren an, wie etwa Newsletter, Bücher, Community- Zugang, selbst gemanagte Fonds und weitere Features.

-The post Should an income-focused investor consider National Grid shares? appeared first on The Motley Fool UK....
+The post Is Marks & Spencer the FTSE 100's most overvalued stock? appeared first on The Motley Fool UK....